o3de/o3de.org/content/docs/userguide/terrain/texture-layers-import.md

 ---
-description: ' Import a saved layer to apply materials, textures, and shader settings to your &ALY; level all at once. '
+description: ' Import a saved layer to apply materials, textures, and shader settings to your Lumberyard level all at once. '
-title: Importing &terrain-textures;
+title: Importing Terrain Texture Layers
 ---
 # Importing Terrain Texture Layers {#terrain-texture-layers-import}